 If your product label represents one or more juices but not all of them, you must indicate that more juices are present.

-For example, a beverage made from apples and two other fruits would be called "apple juice blend" or "apple juice in a blend of two other fruits."
+For example, a beverage made from apples and two other fruits would be called an "apple juice blend" or "apple juice in a blend of two other fruits."

 The term "dietary supplements" adequately is a valid statement of identity as it describes the nature and purpose of the beverage.

-You may also add descriptive terms to lengthen the statement of identity (e.g., Vitamin C supplement) or replace the word "dietary" with other appropriate terms (e.g., Vitamin supplement)
+You may also add descriptive terms to lengthen the statement of identity (e.g., Vitamin C supplement) or replace the word "dietary" with other appropriate terms (e.g., Vitamin supplement).

 The FDA defines imitation food as a product that contains less nutrition than traditional food.